5 Kindness Journaling Prompts to Help You Be Nicer to Yourself

 Exercise No. 3

-Here are five examples I like to repeat to myself daily:
+Here are five I like to awkwardly whisper to myself on the regular:

 Exercise No. 4